shtolik/cwac-cam2/README.markdown

 Upgrade Notes
 -------------
+If you are moving from 0.5.x to 0.6.0 or higher, please note that the default camera engine is now the one using `android.hardware.Camera`.
+The `forceClassic()` method is deprecated, replaced with `forceEngine()`, which takes a `CameraEngine.ID` enum value (either `CLASSIC` or `CAMERA2`).

+Also, if you are moving from 0.5.x to 0.6.0 or higher, please note that your photos will be rotated, if the EXIF headers say that they should be rotated, and if there is sufficient memory to rotate the photos.
+Call `skipOrientationNormalization()` to avoid this.

 If you are moving from 0.3.x or 0.4.x to 0.5.0 or higher, please note that `FocusMode` is no longer an inner `enum` of `AbstractCameraActivity`, but rather is a standalone Java file.